Nivaylas/mpu_server/README.md

 # electric_eraser_server
 The arduino code for the automatic electric blackboard-eraser.
-Accuracy and speed are both primary.
+Above all, the top priority is to make it more accurate and faster.
+(Comments for the code are unnecessary.)